Should I Apologize For $2,000,000?

 Isn’t modernity great?

-But my University has no problem with faculty who proudly stand with Hamas.
+But my university has no problem with faculty who proudly stand with Hamas.
 Indeed, you are deemed Islamophobic if you say you don’t stand with Hamas or if you dare criticise everyone’s favourite terrorist group, Hamas or hurt their feelings in general.
 Today, Hamas is even cooler than the Symbionese Liberation Army was at its peak (though less Stockholm Syndrome).

 If you talk about your hurt feelings, the truth can be damned; you can say whatever you want to someone; feelings are like an all-you-can-eat coupon for defamation.